 October 4, 2009

 For the past few months I've logged on to ESN to read the stories of people who got caught up in the whole "churches of God" movement.
-While many of these stories are very sad and depressing, I also think they speak of a sense of victory as well because these people were brave enough to stand up against the lies and deceptions that were dished out to them by the Armstrong's and the other false teachers and their cultist organizations.
-Even though many of these people have been kicked, beaten and bruised by these bully churches, Jesus has given them the strength to get back on their feet and shake off the shackles of Armstrongism and embrace our Heavenly Father and Jesus Christ our Savior.
-Our Precious Lord has led these people out of the hell of the churches of God and brought them into His presence to give them real peace and understanding, to offer His unconditional love, grace and mercies which endures forever.
-I've also noticed while reading through your letters that many people searching for the "true church" have rejected the churches of God, and have saved themselves, physically, mentally, financially and spiritually after reading how these "churches" control and manipulate their members.
+While many of these stories are very sad and depressing, I also think they speak of a sense of victory as well because these people were brave enough to stand up against the lies and deceptions that were dished out to them by the Armstrongs and the other false teachers and their cultist organizations.
+Even though many of these people have been kicked, beaten and bruised by these bully organizations, Jesus has given many of them the strength to get back on their feet and shake off the shackles of Armstrongism and embrace Jesus Christ our Savior.
+Our Precious Lord has led these people out of the hell of the churches of God and brought them into His presence to give them real peace and understanding, to offer His unconditional love, grace and mercy which endures forever.
+I've also noticed while reading through your letters that many people searching for the "true church" have rejected the churches of God and have saved themselves physically, mentally, financially and spiritually after reading how these "churches" control and manipulate their members.

-Some of these offshoot organizations of the Worldwide Church of God--I'm sorry, I stand corrected, the "Phony Church of God"--are very dangerous, and the leaders of these groups are roaring lions devouring the people who are looking to find the Lord.
+Some of these offshoot organizations of the Worldwide Church of God--I'm sorry, I stand corrected, the "Phony Church of God"--are very dangerous, and the leaders of these groups are roaring lions devouring the people (looking to find God / spiritual answers).
 They prey upon these poor people, especially the most vulnerable, namely the children and the elderly.
 I feel sorry for the children born into these groups because they will go through a life of hell especially when they start school.
-They will have few or no friends, they will be mocked and made fun of.
-These poor children will go through life rejected by their peers, they will have low self esteem, and be lonely and depressed.
+They will have few or no friends; they will be mocked and made fun of.
+Most of these poor children will go through life rejected by their peers, they will have low self esteem, and be lonely and depressed.
 That is no way for a child to grow up--in other words, they will be stripped of their childhood.
 This is a crime.
 I also feel bad for the elderly in these groups.
-Many of these people won't leave because groups like the PCG, LCG, RCG and so on have these poor folks living in such fear they think that if they leave that they will end up in the lake of fire.
+Many of them won't leave because groups like the PCG, LCG, RCG and so on have these poor folks living in such fear they think that if they leave they will end up in the lake of fire.
 As long as these phony churches can keep the fear going, it gives them a guaranteed income.
-The worst part is once these old folks die off, these churches will continue to instill the fear into and to prey on the children, so when they become adults they can continue to fleece the next generation of the flock.
+The worst part is that once these old folks die off these "churches" will continue to instill the fear into and to prey on the children, so when they become adults they can continue to fleece the next generation of the flock.

-Thank you ESN for your great work and may Jesus Christ our Lord and real Savior and our Heavenly Father bless you. --T. C.
+Thank you ESN for your great work and may Jesus Christ our Lord and real Savior bless you. --T. C.